 The simulation, made using the pygame library, runs in a series of "time steps".
 It takes 1 time step for a passenger to move between rows, and 5 time steps for a passenger to put their luggage into the rack and take their seat.
 These numbers were chosen arbitrarily.

 We first run a simulation with entrances at the ends of the plane.
 Then we run a version with centered entrances.

 In this case, the entrances-at-ends design takes 239 time steps before everyone is seated, while the centered-entrances design takes 209 time steps, which is 12% less.

 Just to be scientific about it, we can run both versions of the simulation 10,000 times and see what the average number of time steps is for each.
 Here are the results:

 The centered-entrances design is, on average, ~15% faster in this run of the simulation.

 Of course, there may be engineering or safety issues that prevent plane manufacturers from playing around with their plane designs like this.
 Perhaps placing the entrances at the ends gives space for more seats.
 Perhaps the wings and emergency exits get in the way of centered entrances.
 Etcetera.

 Whatever the case, it's a nice distraction to think about as the trenchcoat stink cloud wafts its way towards you and the baby in your vicinity makes threatening heaving motions.

-Further thoughts on the efficiency of plane boarding can be enjoyed in this fun, informative little video by CPG Gray, which doesn't mention plane design but discusses a number of algorithms for faster boarding.
+Further thoughts on the efficiency of plane boarding can be enjoyed in this fun video by CPG Gray, which doesn't mention plane design but discusses a number of algorithms for faster boarding.

 For the curious, here's the script used to run the simulation and animate it.